gunblues/node-redis-room/README.md

 Rooms and Namespaces of Socket.IO is very easy to use for implementing chat, cooperation etc.
 If you want to use it in multi node, you will find you cannot get the list of connected clients in a particular room (https://github.com/socketio/socket.io-redis/issues/13, https://github.com/socketio/socket.io-redis/pull/15)

 Someday I got inspired on this project (https://github.com/rajaraodv/redispubsub).
-So I try to implement a library that can be easy to use for someone need to use rooms of socket.io across node.
+So I try to implement a library that is easy to use for someone need to use rooms of socket.io across node.

 ## Installation